-Students in years 7,8 & 9 receive 2 periods of Technology a week.
-These include experiences in Food Technology, Graphics, Resistant Materials, Systems & Control (Electronics) and Textiles.
+Students in years 7,8 & 9 receive 1 period of Technology a week.
+These include experiences in Graphics, Resistant Materials, Systems & Control (Electronics) and Product Design.
 All projects have been designed with a particular focus on practical skills, sustainability and designing for the real world.
-An annual charge of £5 is requested at the start of Years 7-11 as a voluntary contribution towards the cost of materials required to deliver the quality products which are made by students in Key Stage 3 in the non-food areas.
-Food ingredients are supplied for the 7 practical sessions of Food Technology in Years 7 & 8.
-After developing a range of different skills in each project he will then choose which subject he wishes to take on to GCSE level at the end of year 9.
+An annual charge of £10 is requested at the start of Years 7-11 as a voluntary contribution towards the cost of materials required to deliver the quality products which are made by students in Key Stage 3.
+After developing a range of different skills in each project he will then choice of opting for GCSE Design & Technology at the end of year 9.

 |Year 7:||Year 8:||Year 9:|

 |Making & Modelling skills||Clock Project||Intro to Graphics/Product Design|